Danko-Lab/Rgtsvm/README.md

 ## Intoduction:

 SVM is a popular and powerful machine learning method for classification, regression, and other learning tasks.
 In the R community, many users use the e1071 package, which offers an interface to the
-C++ implementation of libsvm, featuring with C classification, eps classification, one class classification, eregression, v regression, cross validation, parameter tuning and four kernels (linear, polynomial, radial basis function, and sigmoidal kernels formula).
+C++ implementation of libsvm, featuring with C classification, epsilon regression, one class classification, eregression, v regression, cross validation, parameter tuning and four kernels (linear, polynomial, radial basis function, and sigmoidal kernels formula).
 Although this implementation is widely used, it is not sufficiently fast to handle largescale classification or regression tasks.

 To improve the performance, we have recently implemented SVMs on a graphical processing unit (GPU).
 GPUs are a massively parallel execution environment that provide many advantages when computing SVMs: